![]() deutsches Glossar |

 BLOCK SYSTEM

-A signaling system that provides a safe spacing of trains.
+A signalling system that provides a safe spacing of trains.
 Block

 systems may be divided into fixed block